5jotters/vRF-briefing/docs/LocalProcedures.md

  Rejoining and communication procedure with tanker as described:

- - When airborne northern refueling formation will use preset UHF #13, while southern will use preset UHF #12.
+ - Boom aircrafts will proceed to Northern tanker TEXACO, PRESET #13 268.0 UHF.

+ - Probe aircrafts will proceed to Southern tanker TEXACO, PRESET #13 268.0 UHF.

  - Each flight leader must pay attention to the comms in order to deconflict with other formations in the vecinities of the tanker.

- - First find and track our assigned tanker via TACAN and/or AA Radar.
+ - Find and track our assigned tanker via TACAN and/or AA Radar.
 NEVER ask something to tanker up to this point.
-Rejoin and maintain  echelon left formation with the tanker and the other previous formations in the queue.
+Rejoin and maintain  echelon left formation with the tanker and the other previous formations in the queue as briefed.

- - Only when we are next in the queue, we will request _APPROACHING FOR REFUELING_ to the tanker.
-Once refueling is complete, aircraft will proceed to right echelon with tanker and will end DCS procedure making call in DCS tanker menu, _ABORT REFUEL_.
+ - Once we are next in the queue, we will request _APPROACHING FOR REFUELING_ to the tanker.
+After refueling, each aircraft will proceed to right echelon with tanker and will end DCS procedure making call in DCS tanker menu, _ABORT REFUEL_.

 This is an individual procedure that everybody must accomplish.
 Please maintain concentration up to this point and make correct calls.